 The contract must be submitted online to the CFA within 21 days from the date of notification and determination of player’s status.
 If there is a dispute between a player and a club regarding the terms and conditions of the contract, then the dispute is resolved by the Dispute Resolution Committee of the CFA.
 A contract filed with the CFA consists an irrefutable evidence for the procedures of the Dispute Resolution Committee.

-In addition, a player shall, if required, sign a contract with a Football Company or any other legal entity in which the Club, member of the CFA, assigned or granted the responsibility of management and/or operation of football teams and other football related activities.
+In addition, a player shall, if required, to sign a contract with a Football Company or any other legal entity in which the Club, member of the CFA, assigned or granted the responsibility of management and/or operation of football teams and other football related activities.

 Registry of professional football players: